 Membership dues received are used as general operating funds.
-The Chamber also receives occupancy taxes from the tourist authority, which comes from taxes paid to motels, bed and breakfasts and campgrounds within the city limits of Andrews.
+The Chamber also receives occupancy taxes from the tourism development authority, which comes from taxes paid to motels, bed and breakfasts and campgrounds within the city limits of Andrews.
 These funds may only be used for advertising and promotion of Andrews.

 Even with limited funds, the Chamber has contributed greatly to the area.
 In most cases, the Chamber has worked closely with other organizations to accomplish their goals.
 You may not be aware of the Chamber’s involvement in accomplishments such as:

 - Andrews is growing.
 We have 16 new businesses that have opened or will open soon within this fiscal year, and we are working on attracting more.

 - The Chamber and the Town have developed a great working relationship.

 - To preserve tradition, the Chamber agreed to the Town of Andrews’ request to resume its handling of the annual Christmas parade in 2022.

 - The Chamber’s events in Andrews are growing.
 During the last fiscal year, we’ve averaged 3,200 attendees and 82 vendors per signature event.
 Food Truck Fridays had over 2,000 attendees for the series of 5 events, in its first year, and the June 2022 event had an estimated 1,000 attendees!